SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ![](assets/chapter-8-1-images/05.Date-after-5-days-03.png)

 We check if **the day** has not exceeded the number of days in the **month**.
-If so, we must deduct the days of the month from the obtained day in order to calculate which day of the next month our day corresponds to.
+If so, we must deduct the days of the month from the obtained day to calculate which day of the next month our day corresponds to.

 ![](assets/chapter-8-1-images/05.Date-after-5-days-04.png)